 Moving door bins

-Push a door bin out of the locking with both hands (as illustrated).
+Push a door bin out of the locking with both hands, as shown.
 Place this door bin back in the desired position and push it back on the locking.
 The door bin is fixated again.

 Organising food